samuelpgroth/VoxScatter/README.md

 The convergence of the iterative solves are hugely accelerated by the use of preconditioners based on the circulant approximation of the system matrix.
 Efficient implementations of the 1- and 2-level circulant preconditioners of Chan and Olkin are included.
-See our preprint...
+See our preprint https://arxiv.org/abs/1903.09802 for details.